 Sam joined Bayfordbury Observatory in July 2016 while completing her PhD in Planetary Science using Raman Spectroscopy to detect biological signatures that had been exposed to simulated Martian conditions at The Open University.
 She has an undergraduate masters degree in Physics with Astrophysics and is a Fellow of the Royal Astronomical Society and a member of the Astrobiology Society of Britain.

-Sam is currently working on restoring the Radio Interferometer at Bayfordbury but is also involved in training and supporting undergraduate students at the site and has an interest in exoplanet and low mass star research.
+Sam is currently working on restoring the Radio Interferometer at Bayfordbury but is also involved in training and supporting undergraduate students at the site and has an interest in exoplanet and low mass objects research.
 Furthermore, she assists at outreach events including those run at Bayfordbury and is the Science Correspondent on local radio station Radio Verulam 92.6 FM (17:30, 4th Monday of the month).

 Dr Joseph Ulanowski - Light Scattering and Radiative Processes